saif-ellafi/foundryvtt-minimal-ui/README.md

 ## Minimal UI for FoundryVTT

-Configurable UI module, allows the user to hide, collapse or auto-hide components.
+Configurable UI module, allows the user to hide, collapse or auto-hide components separately.

 This includes hiding Foundry's Logo, Players List, Scene Navigation and Macro Bar.

-Many settings allow for tweaking to personal tastes including size, position and behavior of UI elements.

 * Hidden Foundry Logo
 * Scenes, Player list and left side controls customized for minimalism by default
 * Macro Bar may be hidden, collapsed, auto-hidden (default) or shown
-* Macro Bar may be repositioned horizontally
+* Macro Bar may be repositioned along the X-Axis
-* Compact Players list shows the names only on mouse over
+* Players list may be hidden compeltely, shown on hover or shown normally
-* Allows Hiding or having the scene navigation collapsed (Default: Collapsed)
+* Allows Hiding or having the scene navigation collapsed by default
-* Left controls may collapse vertically in a single column or as a new column like normally
+* Left controls may be collapsed into a single column (or not)
+* Left controls may be standard or small size
-* Left controls may be resized, moved vertically and auto-hidden
+* Left controls may be moved vertically and set behavior to auto-hidden
+* Colors of borders and shadows customizeable

 ### ToDo:
 * Compatibility with other modules
 * Improve webcam features UI
-* Make colors customizable
 * Any suggestions welcome

 ![Example GIF](./examplegif-long.gif)